-Four match ups punctuate the customary preliminary card stream on the UFC's Facebook page: Brandon Vera vs. Eliot Marshall, Danny Downes vs. Ramsey Nijem, Francis Carmont vs. Chris Camozzi Dustin Jacoby vs. Clifford Starks.
+Four match ups punctuate the customary preliminary card stream on the UFC’s Facebook page: Brandon Vera vs. Eliot Marshall, Danny Downes vs. Ramsey Nijem, Francis Carmont vs. Chris Camozzi and Dustin Jacoby vs. Clifford Starks.

 Once hailed as “the next big thing”, Brandon Vera gets a do-over now that his third consecutive loss was changed to a No Contest after Thiago Silva tested hot for banned substances.

 With only two pro fights under his belt, Vera signed up for the 2005 WEC heavyweight tournament and blasted through Andre Mussi and Mike Whitehead by TKO in the same night to catch the UFC’s attention.
 There, the confident young Thai fighter continued to litter the production room floor with highlight reel stoppages.

 Fusing crisp kickboxing with the brown belt BJJ skills he’d accrued under Master Lloyd Irvin, Vera notched knockouts over Fabiano Scherner and the late Justin Eilers, snatched a crafty guillotine on veteran Ausserio Silva, then ran over a still-debilitated Frank Mir to vault into title contention.

 Undefeated after stampeding all eight adversaries and standing as arguably the most salivating prospect in MMA, Vera’s career trajectory would take an ominous turn.
 His lanky and under-sized frame would come into play against former champion Tim Sylvia, to whom he gave up a half-foot in height, and Fabricio Werdum, who carved through his guard to elicit a stoppage via strikes from the mount.